 The document management system (DMS) is a central component of a firm’s IT systems.
-When looking to upgrade, a robust test approach will provide confidence that the new system will work effectively.
+A robust test approach will provide confidence that the new system effectively works when looking to upgrade.

-Testing of the DMS implementation will look to determine the configurations and customisations have been implemented according to specification.
-Testing of the integrations between the DMS and external systems seeks to validate other applications will still work as expected once the DMS has changed.
-Undertaking performance testing and user acceptance testing (UAT) will provide information to understand whether the new user experience will inhibit successful adoption of the new solution.Whether a firm is implementing iManage, NetDocuments, Sharepoint or another option, it is rare that the DMS will operate in isolation.
-There are likely to be many integrations into a firm’s other systems.
-These integrations can be for external systems to store or retrieve documents, to update or create folder structures, or to manage permissions.
+Testing of the DMS implementation will determine the configurations and customisations that have been implemented according to specification.
+Testing the DMS and external systems’ integrations to validate other applications will still work as expected once the DMS has changed.
+Undertaking performance testing and user acceptance testing (UAT) will provide information to understand whether the new user experience will inhibit the new solution’s successful adoption.

 Unlike a practice management system (PMS), client onboarding tool, knowledge tool or client relationship management system (CRM), there is no obvious business unit to own the DMS, so it often falls to an IT department.

-This can have implications on getting decisions regarding the correct behaviour of the system.
+This approach can lead to challenges as requirements may not be defined or have a business unit owner.
 The first exercise that will need to be completed as part of the testing of the document management system is to understand:

 - All the integration points